 Restrictions on running database scripts

 Scripts can now only be run from external tools like the DatabaseMaintenance tool below, found on the Lansweeper server.
-Tools like SQL Server Management Studio and SQL Compact Toolbox can also be used to run scripts, but connections to SQL Server databases do of course require users to know and submit the database password.
+Tools like SQL Server Management Studio and SQL Compact Toolbox can also be used to run scripts, but connections to SQL LocalDB and SQL Server databases do of course require users to know and submit the database password.

 Security of the web console